eGUIDE/eguide-consumption-api/docs/data_dictionary.md

 Field | description
 -------|--------
- classA_count | In the cell, count of structures predicted as belonging to class A classA_prob_mean | The mean of prediction probability scores for class A in the cell. classA_prob_std | The standard deviation of prediction probability scores for class A in the cell. classB_count | In the cell, count of structures predicted as belonging to class B classB_prob_mean | The mean of prediction probability scores for class B in the cell. classB_prob_std | The standard deviation of prediction probability scores for class B in the cell.
+ classA_count | In the cell, count of structures predicted as belonging to class A classB_count | In the cell, count of structures predicted as belonging to class B

 See section on "Interpreting the probability figures" for more information on the probability data.